arshana/COVID-19-Data-Integration/README.md

 This covers everything related to setting up the database and getting data into the database.

+### Initial Database Setup

+The database is currently set up with SQLite and is stored in a Github repository.
+To initialize it, we ran `python run_main_initially.py`.
+This initialized the sqlite_db, added the tables, and inserted all the data in the data sources at the time of initialization.

+This script should never be run again unless you are restarting the database from scratch.
+There is no guarantee the script will still be up-to-date or that it will account for any new edge cases that have developed over time.

+### Daily Database Update

+Run the following command daily: `python run_daily.py`.

+This script will pull the new data from the data sources into the database.
+Be on the lookout for errors as new edge cases may develop over time!

+run_daily.py contains imports functions from a variety of other python files.
+There is typically one function run for every still-current data source.
+The functions have links to their source that you may wish to access if you are using the data or if the functions need modifications to fit your needs.

+Essentially, you will need to do the following on a daily basis:
+1. Pull from this repo: `git pull`.
+2. Run `python run_daily.py`.
+3. Commit the changes: `git commit -m "Update db <date>"`.
+4. Push to this repo: `git push`.

+### Using the Database

+There are a couple of ways to use the database:

+1. Use the frontend to get a JSON containing the data.
+Then import that JSON structure into another application (i.e. Excel) and further manipulate it.
+Refer to the Frontend section below for a better understanding of how you might use this method.
+2. Run SQL queries on the data manually.
+3. Use some combination of options 1 and 2 above.
+(For example, you might use the frontend to easily determine the district code you are looking for and then run a SQL query with that district code manually, instead of having to use multiple joins in the SQL query to figure out the desired district code.)

 ### Database Structure

 The database is in SQLite and is called sqlite_db.